 Sustainable Living Center Oregon

-Due to Air-Crete’s low density the structural load will be very less and in turn the structural members can be designed accordingly.
-In turn the requirement of concrete and steel will be less for foundation and all structural members of the building.
-Since Air-Crete can be make into larger Blocks the number of joints will be less and in turn the requirement of cement mortar will be less.
+Due to Air-Crete’s low density, the structural load will be very less and in turn, the structural members can be designed accordingly.
+In turn, the requirement of concrete and steel will be less for foundation and all structural members of the building.
+Since Air-Crete can be made into larger Blocks the number of joints will be less and in turn, the requirement of cement mortar will be less.
 The labor required to lay the Air-Crete blocks will also be considerably lesser and time.